JathavanSriram/vfx-facilities-list/README.md

 =========

 A curated list of all in-business VFX facilities around the globe.
-This list also included previz, post-viz and general R&D companies, which contribute to VFX.
+This list also included previz, post-viz, stereo conversion and general R&D companies, which contribute to VFX.

 Please feel free to contribute!